In a Kyiv under siege, neighbors dig trenches and raise barriers to brace for Russian assault

 In the basement of Mileyko’s church, about a dozen civilians — mostly women and girls — stood around a long table, filling pockets of dough with potato and spices to serve to the troops nearby.
 They sang Ukrainian folk songs, grinned and laughed.

-They carefully pressed piles of dough into vareniki, a traditional Ukrainian dish similar to the pierogi.
+They carefully pressed piles of dough into vareniki, a traditional Ukrainian dish similar to pierogi.
 Maria Mileyko, 18, the pastor’s daughter, said she hopes the food will give strength to the local forces.
 It’s simple to make them en masse, very filling and easy to transport, she said.
 She began cooking for the troops on Monday.

 “We are helping our soldiers, we are helping our people,” she said.
 “We are actually sick of sitting at home and doing nothing.
 I just feel like somebody needs me … that I’m helping someone.”